cpetresc/deep_learning/README.md

 | **Single hidden-layer NN** | 1 hidden layer (400 neurons)  | ≈ 92.5 %  |
 | **Two hidden-layer NN**    | Layers of 500 and 300 neurons | ≈ 97.99 % |
 | **Convolutional NN (CNN)** | 2 conv layers + dense layers  | ≈ 99.1 %  |

+Each model is trained using SGD with momentum = 0.99 and learning rate = 0.001.
+Loss function: CrossEntropyLoss.

+### Results
+- Increasing the network depth improves performance up to ~99 % accuracy.

+- CNN achieves the best trade-off between speed, generalization, and accuracy.

+- Training curves and complete implementation details are available in the report.

+### Key learnings
+- How network depth impacts model accuracy.

+- Practical use of PyTorch for training and evaluating neural networks.

+- Visualization and normalization of image data.

+- Hyperparameter tuning (learning rate, momentum, weight decay).

+## Author

+Clara Petrescu-Stompor (clara.petrescu.stompor@gmail.com)